How much more value does the Galaxy S20 FE offer over the Galaxy S20?

 Why spend $1,000 on a phone when you get 90% of that device for much less?

-But it's also $300 more expensive, and why spend $1,000 on a phone when you get 90% of that device for just $600?
+However, it's also $300 more expensive than the S20 FE, and why spend $1,000 on a phone when you get 90% of that device for just $600?
 That's why the Galaxy S20 FE is a better option, in our opinion, and why it will quickly join the ranks of the best Android phones in no time.

 Value King